 - Global Atmospheric Passive Sampling Study (GAPS) Network is part of a global program for monitoring chemicals in the environment using simple sampling devices that require no electricity.
 It is a collaborative effort managed by Environment Canada scientists working with a team of international researchers.

-- Greenhouse Gas Monitoring in Canada began when Environment Canada initiated carbon dioxide observations in 1975 as part of the global effort to characterize the changing atmospheric composition and understand climate change.
+- Greenhouse Gas Monitoring (GHGs) in Canada began when Environment Canada initiated carbon dioxide observations in 1975 as part of the global effort to characterize the changing atmospheric composition and understand climate change.
 The current monitoring network includes 13 sites, which provide weekly and hourly concentration information for GHGs across Canada.

 - Integrated Atmospheric Deposition Network (IADN) is a joint Canada-United States program that was established in 1990 to monitor atmospheric trends and deposition of priority toxic pollutants in the Great Lakes Basin.
 Monitoring stations at each of the five Great Lakes provide long-term data on regionally representative concentrations of various toxic substances.